Assistance programs Burlington and Alamance County.

 Another agency that can help Alamance County people with housing and mortgage problems is the Consumer Credit Counseling Service.
 This agency is also located in Burlington NC, and they have HUD approved housing counselors.
 They can work directly with your lender, provide information on mortgage programs, including North Carolina foreclosure mediation services.
 Call them at (336) 226-4175.

-Call the Alamance Consumer Credit Counseling Service.
-This non-profit agency provides free debt help as well as credit counseling services, budgeting advice, information on credit card hardship programs, and repayment services to any individual or family who needs help with credit card debts, medical bills, or other obligations.
-(336) 226-4175, or learn more on debt and forbearance programs.
+For free debt reduction services and assistance, call the Alamance Consumer Credit Counseling Service.
+This non-profit agency provides free debt help as well as credit counseling services, budgeting advice, information on credit card hardship programs, and repayment services.
+The support is for any individual or family who needs help with credit card debts, medical bills, or other obligations.
+(336) 226-4175, or learn more on credit card debt forbearance programs.

 The two locations listed below are just two examples of dental and health clinics in the Alamance County and Burlington North Carolina.
-Click here for additional locations and facilities.
+Click here for additional North Carolina free clinic locations and facilities.

 Stop by the Open Door Clinic, which provides discounted and / or free high quality healthcare to the indigent, low income and working poor of Alamance County North Carolina.
 Call them at (336) 570-9800 to make an appointment or lean more.